pyvista/pyvista/docs/plotting/widgets.rst

 :func:`pyvista.WidgetHelper.add_line_widget` and
 :func:`pyvista.WidgetHelper.clear_line_widgets` methods respectively.
-Unfortunately, PyVista does not have any helper methods to utilize this widget, so it is necessary to pas a custom callback method.
+Unfortunately, PyVista does not have any helper methods to utilize this widget, so it is necessary to pass a custom callback method.

-One particularly fun example is to use the line widget to create source for the :func:`pyvista.DataSetFilters.streamlines` filter.
+One particularly fun example is to use the line widget to create a source for the :func:`pyvista.DataSetFilters.streamlines` filter.

 .. code-block:: python